top of page

 • Training time

-Those costs are real, and they are measurable.
+These costs are real and measurable.
 You can see them on your payroll reports and credit card statements.

 What It Actually Costs